 SUNY Oneonta Scholarships

 Chalmers Means Scholarship – Awarded to a graduate student employed as classroom teacher, enrolled in full or part-time study in the Literacy MS. Ed. program.
-The Director of Admissions chooses the student for this $700 award ($350 Fall and $350 Spring).
+The Office of Financial Aid and Scholarships chooses the student for this $700 award ($350 Fall and $350 Spring).
 Deadline: June 1.
 Chalmers Means Scholarship Application

 - O’Connor Foundation Scholarship – Awarded to full and part time matriculated graduate students who are currently enrolled in any of the Education programs and live in and are currently teaching in Delaware County, NY.
-The Director of Admissions will award these scholarships.
+The Office of Financial Aid and Scholarships will award these scholarships.
 Deadlines: Fall: May 1 and Spring: October 1.
 O’Connor Foundation Scholarship Application

 - The Alphonse Belmont ’61 Scholarship – Awarded to graduate students enrolled in the MS. Ed.
 School Counselor Program or who are enrolled in the Certificate of Advanced Study in School Counseling or its equivalent.
 The intent is to benefit students planning a career in guidance counseling and can be awarded to either full or part-time students.
 The Educational Psychology and Counseling Department chooses the students for this $600 award.

 - Dr. Olga M. Santora ‘35 Scholarship – Awarded to full and part time matriculated graduate students who are currently enrolled in the MS Ed. or MST programs.
 In addition to the scholarship application, students must submit a one-page essay that describes their personal leadership and character.
-The Graduate Scholarship Committee will award these scholarships.
+The Office of Financial Aid and Scholarships will award these scholarships.
 Deadlines: Fall: May 1 and Spring: October 1.
 Dr. Olga M. Santora ’35 Scholarship Application

 National & NYS Graduate Student Fellowships and Scholarships